fpigeonjr/myBlog/content/posts/2019-01-14-habits-for-2019/index.md

 **My habit is to close my rings daily**.

-I can usually get my 10K steps a day without too much effort but the hard won is to get the 30 minutes of exercise.
+I can usually get my 10K steps a day without too much effort but the hard one is to get the 30 minutes of exercise.

 I am subscribed to [Daily Burn](https://dailyburn.com) so it removes all friction of getting to the gym.
-I just fire up the tv and I have a trainer and a program to do.
-Bonus, my wife can join me and be my accountability partner.
+I just fire up the app, cast it to the tv, and I have a trainer and a program to do.

+💪Bonus, my wife can join me and be my accountability partner.

 ### 4. Family Life